wyhitcs/team-letsencrypt/draftv1.md

   - **client.py** - Implementation of the certificate obtain, install and revoke procedures.
   - **\*.py** - Implementation of the annotated ACME objects.

-- **letshelp-letsencrypt** - This is responsible for the “help” instruction for let’s encrypt.
+- **letshelp-letsencrypt** - This is responsible for the “help” instruction for Let’s Encrypt.

 - **tests** - Include .sh files for test use.